tslocke/hobo/README.markdown

 ### View-hints
 This system will look up the view-hints directly from the keys you add (typically in app.*.yml).
-In the app.en.yml file I have:
+Sample section from an app.en.yml file:
 <pre>
 <code>
-"no":
+en:
  users:
-    index:
-      title: "Users"
-      heading: "Users"
-    collection:
-      count:
-        zero: "No users"
-        one: "{{count}} user"
-        other: "{{count}} users"
   hints:
    name: "This is the name shown to the users in the application.
 It should contain the user's full name."
    email_address: "The email-address here is used as a user-id as well as a means of communicating with the user via email.
 Make sure the user has allowed mail from the host of this application."
 </code>
 </pre>